phyjonas/ColloidFluctuatingField.jl/README.md

 - p ::para provides the parameters through a costum struct, detials will be provided below, if one wants to use a costum function use "costum"
 - method_Φ::String function that propagates the field in time; currently implemented: ModelA-Galerkin, if one wants to use a costum function use "costum"
 - method_x::String function that propagates the colloid in time; currently implemented: Newton, if one wants to use a costum function use "costum" method_V::String function that propagates the colloid in time; currently implemented: Gaussian, if one wants to use a costum function use "costum"
 - costum_(Φ,x,V)::func optional if one wants to procide a costum function this will be done here
+### Output

+ɸ_r(x_r, ẋ_r) Array containing the system configurations at the desired times

 **Parameter stuct**